pdp889/ai-data-analyzer-ui/README.md

-# FFood Intelligence: AI-Powered Data Analyzer
+# Food Intelligence: AI-Powered Data Analyzer

 ## View the Live Demo Site: https://pdp889.github.io/ai-data-analyzer-ui/

 An interactive web application that combines AI-powered data analysis with natural language chat capabilities.
-Upload your data files and get instant insights, or ask questions about your data in natural language.
+Upload your food-related CSV files and get instant insights, enhanced by publically available FDA data, or ask questions about your data in natural language.

 ## Features